Level222/bookmarklet-output-webpack-plugin/README.md

   /**
    * Remove entry js file.
-   * Use with bookmarkletsList and output only bookmarklets list.
+   * Use with bookmarkletsList option and output only bookmarklets list.
    * @default false
    */
   removeEntryFile: boolean;